cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 benefits
 - <font color=red> Fast and global </font>
   - CloudFront is massively scaled and globally distributed.
-  - To deliver content to end users with low latency, CloudFront uses a global network that consists of <font color=blue> edge locations </font> and <font color=blue> regional caches </font>
+  - To deliver content to end users with low latency, CloudFront uses a global network that consists of <font color=LightSlateBlue> edge locations </font> and <font color=LightSlateBlue> regional caches </font>

 - <font color=red> Security at the edge </font>
-  - provides both <font color=blue> network-level and application-level protection </font>
+  - provides both <font color=LightSlateBlue> network-level and application-level protection </font>
   - Your traffic and applications benefit through various built-in protections,
     - such as <font color=red> AWS Shield Standard </font> with no additional cost.
   - use configurable features